-A colloidal solution is a type of a mixture which consists of particles whose size varies between 1 to 1000 nanometers.
+A colloidal solution is a type of mixture which consists of particles whose size varies between 1 and 1000 nanometres.
 In colloidal solution the particles are distributed evenly.
 During this process the particles do not settle down.
 This is one of the best know thing about colloidal solutions.

 Properties of colloids and their variation are a well-known area ever since the primitive age.
 The best example to prove their familiarity with us is that we know from very early times that coagulation of milk results in the formation of curd.

 - The nature of the colloidal solution is heterogeneous i.e. unlike.
 These solutions dwell with two different phases:

 - Despite the fact that colloidal dispersions are unlike in description (nature), yet the dispersed fragments are not detectable by the human eye.
 This is due to the microscopic size of the particles in the solution.